liplan/signaltobook/README.md

 A simple Python utility that exports messages from a Signal SQLite Database to a formatted PDF document.
 It can include image attachments and filter the exported conversation by a date range.
+Forwarded messages and other text-based attachments are included, and attachment paths are resolved across common Signal storage locations.

 ## Usage